Even before her diagnosis, she knew something was wrong. Her symptoms made it nearly impossible to function from day-to-day.

 “I spend 8+ hours on my computer, and BluTech Lenses make that doable for me.
 They’re also more fashionable than your typical migraine glasses.”

 Kayla is now functioning at full speed once again.
-Her Vestibular Migraines are something she will live with the rest of her life, but she feels adequately prepared to face them thanks to her two pairs of BluTech lenses.
+Her vestibular disorder is something she will live with the rest of her life, but she feels adequately prepared to face them thanks to her two pairs of BluTech lenses.

 “I need glasses that can block both fluorescent lights and blue light, and these glasses provide more than a tint because of their patented pigment technology.
 The ULTRA lens is my everyday go-to pair and I’ve been leaning on the MAX lens on my bad migraine days because it feels like the light is less apparent.”

-To learn more about Vestibular Migraines and read Kayla’s story on her blog, click here.
+To learn more about vestibular migraine and read Kayla’s story on her blog, click here.

 To learn more about BluTech’s patented lens technology, visit our migraine web page.